Abhiram-Kasu/SoapExtensions/README.md

 - **EnumerationExtensions** - Extension methods for enumerating over ranges and collections
 - **JsonExtensions** - Extension methods for serializing and deserializing JSON
 - **TaskExtensions** - Extension methods for chaining and adding timeout to tasks
+- **Result Type** - Result type with a Standard error and implicit conversions for cleaner syntax

 ## Usage